google/flax/docs/experimental/nnx/nnx_basics.md

 print(f'{counter.count.value = }')
 ```

-**This looks too easy, what is the catch?**

-(NOTE: readers who are NOT familiar with JAX or Linen are not expecting any catch here?
-Also, maybe "catch" is not the right word, because it suggests a hidden downside)

 JAX frameworks have avoided mutable references until now.
 The key innovations which
-allows their usage in NNX is that 1) there is a clear boundary between reference
+allows their usage in NNX is that 1) there is a clear boundary between code that uses
-semantics and value semantics, defined by [The Functional API](#the-functional-api),
+reference semantics and code that uses value semantics, defined by
-and 2) there are guards in place to avoid updating NNX objects from a `MainTrace`,
+[The Functional API](#the-functional-api), and 2) there are guards in place to avoid
-thus preventing tracer leakage.
+updating NNX objects from a `MainTrace`, thus preventing tracer leakage.

 +++